 Author: Jaideep A. Prabhu is a doctoral student in History at Vanderbilt University, where he is writing his dissertation on India’s nuclear policy, titled, Nuclear Dharma: India’s Wandering after the Atom.
 Prabhu also holds an undergraduate degree in Engineering from the same university and a Master’s from the George Washington University.
-Although Prabhu’s core competency is foreign and nuclear policy in Western Europe, South Asia, and the Middle East, he is keen observer of science & technology, energy and security policy, and religion.
+Although Prabhu’s core competency is foreign and nuclear policy in Western Europe, South Asia, and the Middle East, he is keen observer of science & technology, energy and security policy, international law, and religion.

 Prabhu spends any spare time engaged in philosophy, martial arts, and literature.
 A polyglot, Prabhu also dabbles in cooking and outdoor activities such as kayaking and scuba, and follows football and tennis.

 Prabhu was a member of the SHAFR Governing Council from 2008-2011 and was also a Fellow at West Point and the Hertog Global Strategy Initiative.
 He has written for several periodicals such as Daily News & Analysis, the Economic Times, Fair Observer, First Post, Rediff, and Tehelka.
 Prabhu has also appeared on Indian national television on matters concerning nuclear and foreign policy.